getastro/Astro/README.md

 * Fetch 1 post from wordpress
 * Fetch all posts in 1 category and use custom template
 * Fetch post(s) from different WordPress blogs
+* Fetch the most recently post under the specific category

 ###Getting Started
 ___